hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `permissions` - (Required) List of permissions to apply for grantee.
 Valid values are `READ`, `WRITE`, `READ_ACP`, `WRITE_ACP`, `FULL_CONTROL`.
 * `uri` - (Optional) Uri address to grant for.
 Used only when `type` is `Group`.

+### Lifecycle Rule

+~> **NOTE:** Currently, changes to the `lifecycle_rule` configuration of _existing_ resources cannot be automatically detected by Terraform.
+To manage changes of Lifecycle rules to an S3 bucket, use the `aws_s3_bucket_lifecycle_configuration` resource instead.
+If you use `lifecycle_rule` on an `aws_s3_bucket`, Terraform will assume management over the full set of Lifecycle rules for the S3 bucket, treating additional Lifecycle rules as drift.
+For this reason, `lifecycle_rule` cannot be mixed with the external `aws_s3_bucket_lifecycle_configuration` resource for a given S3 bucket.

+~> **NOTE:** At least one of `abort_incomplete_multipart_upload_days`, `expiration`, `transition`, `noncurrent_version_expiration`, `noncurrent_version_transition` must be specified.

+The `lifecycle_rule` configuration block supports the following arguments:

+* `id` - (Optional) Unique identifier for the rule.
+Must be less than or equal to 255 characters in length.
+* `prefix` - (Optional) Object key prefix identifying one or more objects to which the rule applies.
+* `tags` - (Optional) Specifies object tags key and value.
+* `enabled` - (Required) Specifies lifecycle rule status.
+* `abort_incomplete_multipart_upload_days` (Optional) Specifies the number of days after initiating a multipart upload when the multipart upload must be completed.
+* `expiration` - (Optional) Specifies a period in the object's expire.
+See [Expiration](#expiration) below for details.
+* `transition` - (Optional) Specifies a period in the object's transitions.
+See [Transition](#transition) below for details.
+* `noncurrent_version_expiration` - (Optional) Specifies when noncurrent object versions expire.
+See [Noncurrent Version Expiration](#noncurrent-version-expiration) below for details.
+* `noncurrent_version_transition` - (Optional) Specifies when noncurrent object versions transitions.
+See [Noncurrent Version Transition](#noncurrent-version-transition) below for details.

+### Expiration

+The `expiration` configuration block supports the following arguments:

+* `date` - (Optional) Specifies the date after which you want the corresponding action to take effect.
+* `days` - (Optional) Specifies the number of days after object creation when the specific rule action takes effect.
+* `expired_object_delete_marker` - (Optional) On a versioned bucket (versioning-enabled or versioning-suspended bucket), you can add this element in the lifecycle configuration to direct Amazon S3 to delete expired object delete markers.
+This cannot be specified with Days or Date in a Lifecycle Expiration Policy.

+### Transition

+The `transition` configuration block supports the following arguments:

+* `date` - (Optional) Specifies the date after which you want the corresponding action to take effect.
+* `days` - (Optional) Specifies the number of days after object creation when the specific rule action takes effect.
+* `storage_class` - (Required) Specifies the Amazon S3 [storage class](https://docs.aws.amazon.com/AmazonS3/latest/API/API_Transition.html#AmazonS3-Type-Transition-StorageClass) to which you want the object to transition.

+### Noncurrent Version Expiration

+The `noncurrent_version_expiration` configuration block supports the following arguments:

+* `days` - (Required) Specifies the number of days noncurrent object versions expire.

+### Noncurrent Version Transition

+The `noncurrent_version_transition` configuration supports the following arguments:

+* `days` - (Required) Specifies the number of days noncurrent object versions transition.
+* `storage_class` - (Required) Specifies the Amazon S3 [storage class](https://docs.aws.amazon.com/AmazonS3/latest/API/API_Transition.html#AmazonS3-Type-Transition-StorageClass) to which you want the object to transition.

 ### Object Lock Configuration

 ~> **NOTE:** You can only **enable** S3 Object Lock for **new** buckets.
 If you need to **enable** S3 Object Lock for an **existing** bucket, please contact AWS Support.